the-overdriven/mw-enhanced/README.md

 ## How do I know what music track is currently playing?
 Install [Now Playing](https://www.nexusmods.com/morrowind/mods/53091)
-[HeartStrings](https://www.nexusmods.com/morrowind/mods/52965) also has this feature.
+[HeartStrings](https://www.nexusmods.com/morrowind/mods/52965) also has this feature (but only when a track starts).

 ## How do I know where the Intervention spell would teleport me?
 Install [Smart Intervention](https://www.nexusmods.com/morrowind/mods/50752)